 British breakfast doesn’t always mean preparing a full fry up, with buttered crumpets a strong favourite for a morning snack.

-Crumpets are often bought in British supermarkets and toasted, however they can also be cooked in a pan until they are warm enough to eat.
+Crumpets are often bought in British supermarkets and toasted, however they can also be cooked in a

 One of the most famous British baked goods, scones are a personal favourite of mine when it comes to British food!